DebiPmec2024/debiprasad-demo/README.md

 # debiprasad-demo
-This is my first Git Priject
+This is my first Git Project
 Author - Debiprasad Samal